ASL-IITM/ASL-IITM.github.io/disassembly.markdown

 ### Research goal
 Ongoing research at the Autonomous Systems Lab is aimed at creating a laboratory-level integrated system capable of performing complete disassembly of a standard Li-ion battery pack alongside a human operator through a huma-robot collaborative approach.
 This involves developing a laboratory-level integrated system consisting of a robotic manipulator, gripper, vision system, and associated software.

-While this research is focussed towards battery huma-robot collaborative disassembly of batteries, we expect that the technology developed under this research could be applied to advance the robotic assembly of products as well.
+While this research is focussed towards battery human-robot collaborative disassembly of batteries, we expect that the technology developed under this research could be applied to advance the robotic assembly of products as well.